Starring: Beanie Feldstein, Alfie Allen, Emma Thompson, Chris O'Dowd

 There are moments of sweetness and unquestionable chemistry between Feldstein and Allen, but it feels like times have moved far beyond what Moran first wrote for a worldwide family of young women.
 Her story had its time on the page, but moviegoers can now build richer, wiser alter egos without her.

 Reviewed at the 2019 Toronto International Film Festival.
-How to Build a Girl will be released in UK cinemas on 3 July.
+How to Build a Girl is available on Amazon Prime Cinema on Friday 24 July.

 |What||How to Build a Girl review|